 Decimal to Fraction Calculator

 Use this calculator to convert a decimal number to a fraction.
-Simply enter a decimal value into the box and click the 'convert' button.
 To convert a number with repeating decimals, enter the number of trailing decimal places (digits from the end of the number) to repeat.
-Further down the page, you'll find a guide on how to convert decimals to fractions manually.
+Further down the page, you'll find a guide on how to convert a decimal to a fraction.

 Whilst every effort has been made in building this decimal to fraction calculator, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This decimal to fraction calculator is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.